lgraba/subscribers/README.md

 ## Subscribers Take-Home
-Completed by Logan Graba *February 16, 2020*
+Created by Logan Graba *February 17, 2020*

 Keep track of the number of subscribers YouTube channels have, with up to one entry per day per channel.